Image to PDF / HTTP API Reference

 page_background_color

 The page background color in RGB or RGBA hexadecimal format.
 The color fills the entire page regardless of the margins.
-If not page size is specified and the image format supports background (e.g. PDF, PNG), the background color is applied too.
+If no page size is specified and the image format supports background (e.g. PDF, PNG), the background color is applied too.

 Constraint: